Land F/X

 Plant Schedule settings, example 1

-1. Destination: The option for Drawing is selected.
+1. Destination: The options for Table and Gridlines non-plot are selected.

-7. The Container Size box is checked for all four plant categories.
+7. The Size box is checked for all four plant categories.

 8. The Quantity box is checked for all four plant categories.